Floor, ceiling and the space between: Introduction

+An instance of this function already appeared in a problem posed for high school students \cite{XX}, which asked for the precise range of $f_{\tau}$, with $\tau=\bigl(1+\sqrt{2017}\bigr)/2$.

-The question asked in \cite{XX} was to find the precise range of $f_{\tau}$, where we denoted $\tau=\frac{1+\sqrt{2017}}{2}$.
-In this note, we shall investigate a generalization of the problem in \cite{XX} and discover some nice connections with other number theoretical facts, such as the concept of modulo (or simply, mod) operator \cite{K} or Kronecker's approximation theorem \cite{W}.
+In this note, we shall investigate a generalization of the problem in \cite{XX} and discover some nice connections with other number theoretical facts, such as the concept of modulo (or simply, mod) operator \cite{K} or Kronecker's approximation theorem \cite[Chapter III]{Cassels1957}; see also \cite{W} and \cite{Malajovich2001}.
 We also state several conjectures regarding the precise range of $f_\alpha$ for general supra-unitary rational parameters, and also for irrational parameters $\alpha$.
 Some of the questions that arise are naturally related to the size of the space between appropriate floor and ceiling functions; see, for example, Remark~\ref{rem6} and Remark ~\ref{rem23}.